 You'll find that my artistic nature shines through in my role as a therapist.
 I support authenticity and unconditional self-acceptance.
 If you're a creative being, we'll likely make a strong team.

-Most of my post-grad training has been in Rational Emotive Behavior Therapy (REBT), which is an active/directive form of Cognitive Behavior Therapy (CBT), as well as Mindfulness-based CBT, Gestalt, and Humanistic approaches.
+Most of my post-grad training has been in Rational Emotive Behavior Therapy (REBT), which is an active/directive form of Cognitive Behavior Therapy (CBT), as well as Mindfulness-based CBT, Gestalt, Existential, and Humanistic approaches.
 I regularly take part in professional development and am always learning new skills to share with my clients.

 I'm a Licensed Mental Health Counselor.
 I hold a Master of Science in Education degree in Mental Health Counseling from Fordham University and a Bachelor of Fine Arts degree in Photography from the School of Visual Arts.